dfosco/dailylog/2017/books/the-design-of-everyday-things/the-design-of-everyday-things.md

  - **Reflective memories are often more important than reality.**

  - Similarly, too much frustration, **especially toward the ending stage of use**, and our reflections about the experience might overlook the positive visceral qualities.

+ - All three levels of processing work together to determine a person's cognitive and emotional state.
+High-level reflective cognition can trigger lower-level emotions.
+Lower-level emotions can trigger higher-level reflective cognition.

+ - The flow state occurs when the challenge of the activity just slightly exceeds our skill level, so full attention is continually required.
+Flow requires that the activity be neither too easy nor too difficult relative to our level of skill.

+ > NOTE
+ > Set up an environment that makes everything easy (or easier) so you can up the difficulty of the task accordingly to keep Flow

+#### People as Storytellers

+- Everyone forms stories (conceptual models) to explain what they have observed.

+- In the absence of external information, people can let their imagination run free as long as the conceptual models they develop account for the facts as they perceive them.